 Training and Certification Standards

 **Specialized training beyond basic medical education** ensures safe and effective Botox administration.
-Professional licenses provide the foundation, but dedicated aesthetic training develops the expertise needed for optimal patient outcomes.
+Professional licenses provide the foundation, but dedicated aesthetic training develops the expertise needed for optimal patient outcomes with both neurotoxins and dermal fillers.

 Essential Training Components